3Then the chief priests and the elders of the Peoplea were gathered together in the courtyard of the high priest, the one called Caiaphas,

 15said, “What are you willing to give me if I will hand him over to you?”
 And they weighed out to him thirty pieces of silver.

-16And from then on he was watching for an opportunity to hand him over to them.
+16And from then on he began seeking an opportunity to betray him.

 17Now on the first day of the Feast of Unleavened Bread, the disciples came to Jesus, saying, “Where do you want us to prepare for you to eat the Passover?”